bitmap/fp/README.md

 ## pick

-Returns new object with supplied `keys` and all other properties omitted. `pick` args are curried.
+Returns copy of object with supplied `keys` and all other properties omitted. `pick` args are curried.

 ```js
 pick(keys, object)